The Ruggist

 Philosophy

 The Sanskrit word ‘tantra,’ used today to describe an adherence to principles – rules if you will – originally meant: loom or weaving.
 And so it is that numerous scholars have argued throughout the centuries of the inextricable link between the order and structure of weaving and the order and structure of society.
 But for all its importance, and arguably beauty, in this era weaving is often overlooked by the casual observer.
+As a fundamental technology of human civilization, weaving has allowed humans to progress to our current zenith, yet owing to industrialization its practice is typically far removed from the lives of everyday people.
+As such, what personal experiences we may have with the craft are limited, often treating those who work as weavers in the abstract as though the requisite skills are esoteric and mystical.
+It is through this romantic, if not also distorting lens, that we speak of weaving as we attempt to convey the amount of handwërk, the amount of labour, the amount of metaphorical soul, involved in the crafting of handknotted rugs and carpets.

 Throughout my career now spanning over a quarter century I have attempted to be honest and forthright with clientele regarding the amount of work in a handwërk carpet, likewise investing considerable amounts of my own time and effort since 2016 to work in the field in Nepal to better understand the craft and labour involved; but few people are so privileged – or frankly interested – in this deep dive into The Nature of Weaving.
-Some of the more itinerate rug and carpet dealers around the world may have sat and touristically attempted to tie a few knots, ever fewer however are the handfuls of people with the expertise, experience, and savoir faire to not only bring this craft to life before your very eyes, but explain it in a manner relevant to the modern Interior Designer, Architect, and consumer.
+The more itinerate rug and carpet traders around the world may have sat and touristically attempted to tie a few (or more) knots, ever fewer however are the handfuls of people with the expertise, experience, and savoir faire to not only bring this craft to life before your very eyes, but explain it in a manner relevant to the modern Interior Designer, Architect, and consumer.
 This is what I offer in my weaving demonstration, The Nature of Weaving.

 To inquire about booking a weaving demonstration please contact me via your preferred method of the available options.

-*Carpetry – While perhaps not in widespread standard usage, I prefer this term to describe the art and craft of carpet making.
+While perhaps not in widespread standard usage, I prefer this term to describe the art and craft of carpet making.
 Overheard during the simultaneous English translation of a lecture presented in Turkish during Istanbul Carpet Week in 2016, the term encapsulates all aspects of carpet making, not just weaving.

-*Handwërk – Handwërk is, as one might infer, simply handwork, which is to say fastidious craftwork and artistry done by manual labour … by hand.
+Handwërk is, as one might infer, simply handwork, which is to say fastidious craftwork and artistry done by manual labour … by hand.
 I choose to employ a non-standard spelling in English to remind that the world is vast, our perspectives unlimited, and that craft is universal.